dipshanadh/30-days-of-clg-askmitra/src/pages/blogs/day3-equality-in-js.md

     false
     ```

-4. If "x" is either string, number, or symbol and "y" is object, the `toPrmitive()` abstract operation is invoked on "y" and the result of the comparison is returned.
-Same will heppen to "x" if it is an object and "y" is a string, number, or symbol.
+4. If "x" is either string, number, or symbol and "y" is an object, the `toPrmitive()` abstract operation is invoked on "y" and the result of the comparison is returned.
+Same will happen to "x" if it is an object and "y" is a string, number, or symbol.

     **Example**: